GoogleChrome/web.dev/src/site/content/en/handbook/self-assessment-components/index.md

 Self-assessments have a default height of 640&nbsp;px.
 (A stable height keeps the location of the **Check** / **Next** button predictable.)
-If most of your questions or taller or shorter than the default height, change it using the `height` key.
+If most of your questions are taller or shorter than the default height, change it using the `height` key.

 You can adjust the labels for the question tabs using the `tabLabel` key.